microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ### -ConnectorGroupId
 The Id of the Connector group that should be assigned to the application.
-You can find this by using the Get-EntraBetaApplicationProxyConnectorGroup command.
+You can find the Connector Group ID by using the Get-EntraBetaApplicationProxyConnectorGroup command.

 ```yaml
 Type: String